Symmetry Properties of Quantum Dynamical Entropy: Alicki-Fannes-Lindblad Entropy

-The cumulative AFL entropy is bounded above by a finite constant, and so the asymptotic growth must vanish: $\AFL(\rho, U) = 0$ for all dynamics $U$ on $\mH_S$.
+In summary, for any initial state $\rho$, the cumulative AFL entropy is bounded above by a finite constant.
+This means the asymptotic growth rate must vanish: $\AFL(\rho, U) = 0$ for all dynamics $U$ on $\mH_S$.

 From this property, AFL entropy $\AFL$ is fundamentally ill-suited for studying quantum chaos in finite dimensions.
 The cumulative AFL entropy $\cAFL$, on the other hand, has been proposed as a possible alternative, potentially offering insight beyond the vanishing limit of equation~\eqref{eq:AFL-def}.
 In practice, $\cAFL$ is typically evaluated numerically.
 This involves selecting an initial state $\rho$ and partition $\mX$, and then tracking the density matrix of the $SP$ space, $\sigma[(U\mX)^t]$.
-The advantage of using $\sigma[(U\mX)^t]$ instead of $\Tilde{\rho}[(U\mX)^t]$ is that the former maintains a constant size over time.
+The advantage of using $\sigma[(U\mX)^t]$ instead of $\Tilde{\rho}[(U\mX)^t]$ of the environment space is that the former maintains a constant size over time.

+Typically, the cumulative AFL entropy will approach its saturation value as an exponential at late times.
+This was argued in Ref.~\cite{cotler-2018-SuperdensityOperators} using the spectrum of the corresponding quantum channel.
+The particular bound~\eqref{eq:dim-bound-state} assumes $\mE_{(U\mX)^t} (\rho)$ approaches the maximally mixed state at late times, or in other words that $\id/N$ is the unique eigenoperator of the channel with unit eigenvalue.
+The symmetry-resolved entropy inequalities we will introduce in later sections can be seen as choosing measurements such that $\id/N$ is not the unique steady-state and choosing initial states that overlap with these new steady-states.

 Several studies have examined the behavior of $\cAFL$ in various models.
-In the quantum kicked top and quantum baker's map, numerics have indicated that cumulative AFL can identify the presence or absence of semiclassical chaos through, for example, early time\footnotemark{} $\cAFL$'s growth rate matching the corresponding classical Lyapunov exponent~\cite{alicki-1996-KickedTop, alicki-2004-DecoherenceRate}.
+In the quantum kicked top and quantum baker's map, numerics have indicated that cumulative AFL can identify the presence or absence of semiclassical chaos through, for example, early time \footnote{\textit{Early time} refers to times prior to the semiclassical Ehrenfest time $t_\text{E} \sim |\log(\hbar)| / h_{\text{KS}}$ where $h_{\text{KS}}$ is the Kolmogorov-Sinai entropy of the dynamics~\cite{benatti-2003-ClassicalLimit, alicki-2004-DecoherenceRate, shepelyansky-2020-EhrenfestTime}.} $\cAFL$'s growth rate matching the corresponding classical Lyapunov exponent~\cite{alicki-1996-KickedTop, alicki-2004-DecoherenceRate}.
 This matching has been proved rigorously in the infinite-dimensional limit of the quantum cat map~\cite{benatti-2003-ClassicalLimit}.
-The cumulative AFL entropy was also studied on free fermions and SYK under the name ``spacetime entropy''~\cite{cotler-2018-SuperdensityOperators}.
+The cumulative AFL entropy was also studied on free fermions and the Sachdev-Ye-Kitaev model under the name ``spacetime entropy''~\cite{cotler-2018-SuperdensityOperators}.
+Spin chains have also seen study using the second R\'{e}nyi entropy of $\Tilde{\rho}$ instead of von Neumann entropy~\cite{odonovan-2025-DiagnosingChaos}.